Workshop Setup

 httpie

-Deploying Red Hat Single Sign-On for OpenShift
+Deploying Red Hat Single Sign-On on OpenShift

-The Operator automates and simplifies the administration tasks in Red Hat OpenShift using custom resources (CRs).
-It means that we can create Red Hat Single Sign-On resources using these custom resources instead of using the Red Hat Single Sign-On admin console.
+The Operator automates and simplifies administrative tasks in OpenShift through the use of custom resources (CRs).
+This means that you can create and manage Red Hat Single Sign-On resources declaratively, instead of configuring them manually through the admin console.

-You can use the Red Hat OpenShift Container Platform web console to subscribe and deploy the Red Hat Single Sign-on Operator.
-The Red Hat Single Sign-On Operator simplifies the deployment process and it is ease to use, but less flexible than the template-based deployment.
+You can use the Red Hat OpenShift Container Platform web console to subscribe to and deploy the Red Hat Single Sign-On Operator.
+The Operator simplifies the deployment process and is easy to use, though it is less flexible than the template-based deployment method.

-Check the supported CRs here:
+Check the supported custom resources (CRs) here:

 • Open a browser window and log in to the Red Hat OpenShift Container Platform web console.